qiime2/dev-docs/source/metadata.rst

 ---------------------------------

-The :doc:`Metadata API <api-reference/metadata>` has many interesting features - here are some of the more commonly utlitized elements amongst the core plugins.
+The :doc:`Metadata API <api-reference/metadata>` has many interesting features - here are some of the more commonly utlitized elements amongst the plugins within the `Amplicon Distribution`_.

 Merging Metadata
 ................